2018 Afghan parliamentary election

 Parliamentary elections were held in Afghanistan on Saturday 20 October 2018 to elect members of the House of the People.
 3,296,643 people voted, 42% of registered voters.
 They had originally been scheduled for 15 October 2016, but were initially postponed to 7 July 2018, and then again to 20 October.
 Much of the prelude to the elections focused on the debate over reforming the country's electoral laws.
 The current system is one of single non-transferable vote.
-Kandahar's election was held on October 27.
-Polls were also delayed in Ghazni, due to an intensifying Taliban insurgency in the province, and as of September 2020 still have not been held.
+Kandahar's election was held on 27 October.
+Polls were also delayed in Ghazni, due to an intensifying Taliban insurgency in the province, and as of September 2020 still had not been held.
 The new Parliament was inaugurated on 26 April 2019.

 Background

 Aftermath of the 2014 presidential election

 Most of the problems have centered around pre-existing disputes within Afghanistan's coalition government between the two main candidates from the 2014 Presidential election.
 The overhaul of the Afghan electoral system prior to a new parliamentary election was a key part of the post-election power-sharing deal reached between President Mohammad Ashraf Ghani and Chief Executive Abdullah Abdullah.
 Whilst both agree in not holding an election before the process is overhauled, there is disagreement on how to proceed and who should oversee the process.
 Ghani's recommendation of Shukria Barakzai for the post was rejected by Abdullah, who saw her as being too close to Ghani.
 Simultaneously Abdullah has also been strongly opposed to the same officials overseeing the election as oversaw the 2014 Presidential election, due in part to the widespread belief that Ghani benefited from the 2014 elections irregularities compared to Abdullah.
 Tying into this is the fact that no officials from the election have been charged with any crime or removed.
 In contrast to Abdullah's more hardline calls for total overhaul, Ghani's supporters have been more supportive of more limited reforms.